jelmervanvugt/cpp-synchronized-buffer/README.md

 | ------------ | -------------- |
 | Jelmer van Vugt | s1081716 |

 The goal of this assignment was to write an implementation of a simple (possible bounded) buffer in C++.
-The buffer of this kind can be used for intercommunication between different threads.
+A buffer of this kind could for example be used  for intercommunication between different threads.
 For this reason, the buffer should also be free of any concurrency problems.

 In this document the correctness in terms of functionality and concurrency is discussed.